Managing Disruptive Behavior in the Classroom

 If the student is harassing the faculty member, contact Senior Director of Faculty Affairs & Records Em Meine at email@example.com or 415.551.9348.

 If imminent danger exists that a student may be a threat to him- or herself or others, contact:

 Call 9-1-1 (via cell: 415.553.8090).

 Be certain to follow up with the Office of the Dean of Students by filling out a CCA Cares form.

 Related Resources for Faculty

-CCA Counseling Services offers confidential consultations to CCA faculty and staff members.
-Faculty members who wish to seek consultation may contact the director directly at 510.594.3670.
+CCA Counseling & Psychological Services (CAPS) offers confidential consultations to CCA faculty and staff members.
+Faculty members who wish to seek consultation may reach out to CAPS at 415.551.9267.

 If you feel the student in question poses an imminent threat to the safety of self or others, please refer to the Academic Affairs Imminent Danger Protocol.